Saturday, April 21, 2018 | 6 PM (doors at 5 PM) SOLD OUT

 Purveyor of urban cool, Lebowitz has been called “the heir to Dorothy Parker,” and was once named one of the year’s most stylish women by Vanity Fair.
 At age 67, she remains a style icon.

-For her first Toronto appearance in five years, Lebowitz will hold court on stage – in conversation with a host (TBA) on Saturday, April 21 and Anna Maria Tremonti (host of CBC Radio’s The Current) on Sunday, April 22 – followed by an audience Q & A. Copies of her collected essays, The Fran Lebowitz Reader, will be available for purchase at the event through Ben McNally Books.
+For her first Toronto appearance in five years, Lebowitz will hold court on stage – in conversation with Johanna Schneller (Globe and Mail columnist and host of CBC’s The Filmmakers) on Saturday, April 21 and Anna Maria Tremonti (host of CBC Radio’s The Current) on Sunday, April 22 – followed by an audience Q & A. Copies of her collected essays, The Fran Lebowitz Reader, will be available for purchase at the event through Ben McNally Books.

 Fran Lebowitz: In Conversation is presented as part of the Dorothy Shoichet Lecture Series and supported by Media Partner, the Toronto Star.